To Reach Your Ultimate Potential You Must Develop Multiple Personalities (UHD Part 3)

 When the “what doesn’t kill you makes you stronger” happens, your capacity and ability to overcome and grow the right kind of stronger is intricately linked to how your brain builds and refines its functions ambidexterity.

-The history of the study of personality psychology goes back to Hippocrates, more than 2,000 years ago.
-He showed that there were 4 describable categories of personality, later termed temperaments by Galen in AD 129.
+It is then reflected in the outward mask we know as our personality.
+Therefore, the definition of the word ‘personality’ does not tell us why we have our individual personalities.
+The history of the study of personality psychology dates back to Hippocrates more than 2,000 years ago.
+He showed that there were four describable categories of personality that was later termed temperaments by Galen in AD 129.
 Fast forward to today, all major breakthroughs in the science of personality psychology have come to some version of the same symmetry of the “number 4.”
-This includes the work of Carl G. Jung on which MBTI is based.
+This includes the work of Carl G. Jung on which MBTI is based (sensing/intuition, thinking/feeling.)

 We Should All Want to be that Monkey That Can Do Our Job!

 I have come up with a way to frame this, metaphorically and visually.
 The descriptions of the Vacuum Cleaner, Problem Finder, Problem Solver, and Mind Reader are key to balancing out our teams.
 Important in situations such as building an executive leadership team or staffing a major R&D project.
-These are the 4 buckets that I call BOM’s, an acronym for Barrel of Monkeys.
+These are the four buckets that I call BOM’s, an acronym for Barrel of Monkeys.

 Let’s use an example.
 Let’s imagine I have 100 people in my organization who have developed this ambidexterity, (therefore a ‘BOM’) and I put these 100 people into an imaginary bucket.
 If I then randomly pull one out of the bucket, the chances are they will pull along with them a connected network of other people.
-A Synaptic network of people.
+A synaptic network of people.
 It’s just like the game Barrel of Monkeys.
 Every organization not only needs BOM’s on their staff, they should want as many as they can get.

 From babies to toddlers to the 4th graders Alan Greenspan talks about, (when we first take the reins of our brains) we have to go through the conditions and circumstances necessary to create the incentive to build our brain ambidexterity.
 If you don’t achieve it you remain what I call “40/10’ers” (pronounced ‘forty-tenners.’)
 This means you are not using any more brain functions at age 40 than you did at age 10.
-This is okay, and not a negative connotation by any means, it just means you will have a somewhat reduced ability to be on the same page with, or Synapse with, other people compared to a BOM who has more than one “mask” to do so.
+This is not a negative connotation by any means.
+It just means you will have a somewhat reduced ability to be on the same page with, or synapse with, other people compared to a BOM who has more than one “mask” to do so.
 This means a 40/10'er will connect best with individuals who share similar functions to their own.
 Forced teamwork between two people with opposite functions often generates frictions.
-“Frictions between the functions” is the Ultimate Human Dilemma and is the source of the team and organizational dysfunction.
+“Frictions between the functions” is the Ultimate Human Dilemma and is the source of team and organizational dysfunction.

 Conversely, high-performance teams are only built when BOM’s are connected to form networks with the freedom and empowerment to let these networks manage themselves.
 This is where each person is the same person: no matter where they are in the world on any given day, they are the same person.
 The team has a singular identity.
 A fictitious person with a face and a body that is the interface between the team and the outside world.
 Everyone on the team is this same person with a well-understood goal to achieve.
 It is a true Level 3 Synapse.